Mathias Bynens

 .no-details details > * { display: none; }

-/* Make sure summary remains visible, and apply a pointer cursor upon hover to indicate it’s a clickable element */
+/* Apply a pointer cursor upon hover to indicate it’s a clickable element.
+These styles can be applied regardless of whether the fallback is needed */

-.no-details details summary { display: block; cursor: pointer; }
+summary { cursor: pointer; }

 The jQuery magic